MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 ### Share your extension

-Now that you've uploaded your extension, it's in the Marketplace, but no one can see it.
+Now that you uploaded your extension, it's in the Marketplace, but no one can see it.
 Share it with your organization so that you can install and test it.

 1. Right-click your extension and select **Share**, and enter your organization information.
 You can share it with other accounts that you want to have access to your extension, too.